Sucrose: Structure

 Sucrose's IUPAC name is β-D-fructofuranosyl-(2→1)-α-D-glucopyranoside.
 In this disaccharide, glucose and fructose are linked via a glycosidic linkage, i.e. an ether bond between C1 on the glucosyl subunit and C2 on the fructosyl unit.
 Glucose exists predominantly as a mixture of α and β "pyranose" anomers, but sucrose has only the α form.
 Fructose exists as a mixture of five tautomers but sucrose has only the β-D-fructofuranose form.
 Unlike most disaccharides, the glycosidic bond in sucrose is formed between the reducing ends of both glucose and fructose, and not between the reducing end of one and the non-reducing end of the other.
 This linkage inhibits further bonding to other saccharide units, and prevents sucrose from spontaneously reacting with cellular and circulatory macromolecules in the manner that glucose and other reducing sugars do.
 Since sucrose contains no anomeric hydroxyl groups, it is classified as a non-reducing sugar.

 Sucrose crystallizes in the monoclinic space group P2_{1} with room-temperature lattice parameters a = 1.08631 nm, b = 0.87044 nm, c = 0.77624 nm, β = 102.938°.

 Thermal and oxidative degradation

+Pure crystalline sucrose melts at approximately 189 °C. However, the melting point is highly sensitive to the presence of water and impurities such as mineral salts, and sucrose also begins to decompose at a lower temperature than its melting point.
+The decomposition of sucrose is exploited in cookery to form caramel.

-Sucrose does not melt at high temperatures.
-Instead, it decomposes at 186 °C to form caramel.
-Like other carbohydrates, it combusts to carbon dioxide and water by the simplified equation:
+Like other carbohydrates, sucrose combusts to carbon dioxide and water by the simplified equation: